 As a student receiving financial aid at Saddleback College:

-- The information given to the Student Financial Assistance and Scholarship Office will be treated confidentially as mandated by the Family Educational Rights and Privacy Act (FERPA).
+- The information given to the Financial Aid Office will be treated confidentially as mandated by the Family Educational Rights and Privacy Act (FERPA).

 - Information regarding all means of financial assistance is available, including all federal, state, and institutional aid programs.